 Present Topic: Start by presenting the problem at hand, the cause, and your goals.
-It’s always good to give a couple example ideas to make sure everyone understands how it can all come together.
+It’s always good to give a couple of example ideas to make sure everyone understands how it can all come together.
 Use imagery as much as possible to inspire and get the ideas flowing.
-Make sure this presentation ends with a 1-slide recap that stays up during the brainstorm for quick reference.
+Make sure this presentation ends with a one-slide recap that stays up during the brainstorm for quick reference.

-Brainstorm: Hold a 10-minute quiet brainstorm with each person writing their ideas on individual post-it notes.
+Brainstorm: Hold a 10-minute quiet brainstorm during which each person writes their ideas on sticky notes.

-Share Ideas: Each person goes up one at a time, pitches their ideas, and sticks them on the board.
+Share Ideas: Each person goes to the front of the room one at a time, pitches their ideas, and sticks them on a board.
 It’s good to keep similar ideas next to each other.
 This ends once all ideas are revealed and posted.

 Vote: Each person gets three votes to vote for their favorite ideas.
-Votes are cast by people marking the post-its with a dot or star.
+Votes are cast by people marking the sticky notes with a dot or star.
 When finished, add up the votes to determine the ideas most liked by the team.

-Conclude: Game Design should never be determined by committee nor should it happen in a vacuum.
+Conclude: Game design should never be determined by committee nor should it happen in a vacuum.
 The purpose up to this point was to acquire a list of ideas that could lead to a solution.
 Voting helps the team express themselves and helps to showcase which ideas are more compelling.
-Scope should also be considered.
-Make sure to consult the appropriate engineers and artists to remove or rethink any ideas that are too far out of scope.
+Scope should also be considered: Make sure to consult the appropriate engineers and artists to remove or rethink any ideas that are too far out of scope.

 At the end of this process, you should have a few workable ideas that could help solve your problem and may fit your goals.
 It isn’t time to choose one just yet.
 After all, these are just ideas, not designs.